adobe/helix-deploy/README.md

 }
 ```

 The config name changed to `hlx` in version `12.3`.
 The previous name `wsk` is still supported, but deprecated.
+If both are present, `hlx` will be used.

 ### Versioning your action